mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 However,
 if the server still doesn't respond when the monitor attempts to reconnect, then it is probably down.

-Use error messages to detect "not master" and "node is recovering"
-''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-An alternative idea is to determine all relevant server error codes, instead of searching for substrings in the error message.
-But for "not master" and "node is recovering" errors, driver authors have found the substrings to be **more** stable than error codes.

-The substring method has worked for drivers for years so this spec does not propose a new method.

 Clients use the hostnames listed in the replica set config, not the seed list
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''